VacCat6/FeatherNet-Drones/README.md

 # FeatherNet-Drones
-Controlling drone swarms with decentralised control
+Controlling drone swarms with decentralised control - see video on Linkdin for demonstration